spider-rs/spider/examples/README.md

 # Examples

 First `git clone https://github.com/spider-rs/spider.git` and `cd spider`.
+Use the release flag for the best performance `--release` when running the examples below.

 ## Basic